DigitalArtifex/kde-komplex-wallpaper-engine/README.md

 Currently only x86_64 binaries are provided through release packages.

-### Installation (Arch)
+### Installation (Arch - Manual)
-Download the provided `zst` package from one of the releases and install it via pacman.
+Manual: Download the provided `zst` package from one of the releases and install it via pacman.
 This example assumes you downloaded release 1.0.6.
 ```
 pacman -U plasma6-wallpapers-komplex-bin-1.0.6-1-x86_64.pkg.tar.zst
 ```
+### Installation (Arch - AUR)
+Use your favorite AUR helper to install `plasma6-wallpapers-komplex-bin`.

 ### Installation (Generic x86_64 Linux - Qt 6.9.1)
 Download the provided `tar.gz` from one of the releases, unpack it and run `install.sh`.
 This example assumes you downloaded release 1.0.6